[

 The request signature allows verification of the merchant's authenticity on the payment gateway server.

-Solidgate employs a similar
+Solidgate uses a similar

 Guide